TylerMackJ/Hexcat/README.md

 # Hexcat
-A hex display with unicode symbols for specials.
+A hex display with Unicode symbols for specials.

 #### USAGE:
   * hexcat [OPTIONS] [FILE]